Luxembourg Job Interview Tips

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-When leaving thank for interview and shake hands with everyone present.
+When leaving thank for the interview and shake hands with everyone present.

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your strong interest in the position.